William Lyons’ masterpiece.

-An autocrat to the tips of his highly polished brogues he may have been, but Lyons nevertheless regularly canvassed the opinions of those he trusted, although having done so, he would for the most part, take his own council.
+An autocrat to the tips of his highly polished brogues he may have been, but Lyons nevertheless regularly canvassed the opinions of those he trusted, although having done so, he would predominantly, take his own council.

 Unfastening the gate, Sir William reveals the secret new Jaguar.
 “Is that going to be alright for you,” he enquires.
 Aghast at what he later described as a “really bland” grille arrangement, Morgan articulates the first thought that enters his head, indelicately suggesting that it looks like a Studebaker.
 Horrified, Lyons demands an explanation.
 Morgan stands his ground.
 “Well, it does, Sir William, it’s that solid front.”
 Intensely irritated, the Jaguar Chairman dismisses his subordinate and mulls the matter over.

 A few days later, Morgan is once again summoned to Wappenbury to view the now-revised XJ prototype.
 “I’m not going to do anything more to it,” Lyons insists, as he reveals the altered treatment.
 “Now Morgan”, he demands, “does it look like a Studebaker?”
 Sir William had instructed every second horizontal bar to be removed from the grille, creating the definitive crosshatch arrangement for which the XJ6 is now synonymous.

 Not all great art is created by solo geniuses and while the 1968 Jaguar XJ6 was clearly not the work of Lyons alone, the libretto was orchestrated and minutely directed by him.
 It is comparatively unusual for a creative peak to occur towards the close of one’s career, but XJ6, while perhaps the logical culmination of fifty years in the business of art and commerce, was conclusively both Sir William and Jaguar’s finest opus.
 The definitive Jaguar, it cemented an image of the marque for over half a century, one which retains a strong relevance today.
 Unquestionably the most significant car in the marque’s history, and equally, its best realised.

 Aesthetically, an inspired distillation of Lyons’ decades of stylistic experimentation, conceptually groundbreaking, and dynamically, the most accomplished Jaguar saloon then made.
 Yet the car which launched to such lavish acclaim in September 1968 deviated markedly from that which was originally envisaged.